Concerning Marvel Essentials: Fantastic Four Volume One, Covering issues 1-20 and Annual 1 of Fantastic Four.

 However, I did keep reading every issue of FF by Lee and Kirby.
 One hundred and two issues, and six annuals in that initial run have been read.

-A previous Hey Kids!!
+Another Hey Kids!!
 Comics!
 Blog, Jack “King” Kirby Pt.
-2 King of the Road addresses who had the creative credit for the FF.
+4 addresses who had the creative credit for the FF.
 For the intent and purpose of this appreciation Lee and Kirby or Stan and Jack are billed as being the co-creators as they were.
 However, it is abundantly clear who did most of the heavy lifting.

 The best place to start is at the beginning, issues 1-20 and Annual 1 of Fantastic Four collected in Marvel Essentials Fantastic Four Volume One.